Grand Challenges Scholars Program

 Program Requirements

 Current undergraduates should follow the program outlined above.
-While focusing on your selected Grand Challenge only one competency requires in-depth focus.
-You will notice the 5 competencies of a successful Grand Challenges Scholar have flexibility built in.
-While we list possible interpretations of the competencies, we encourage you to think of these areas broadly.
+While focusing on your selected Grand Challenge only one Mindset requires in-depth focus.
+You will notice the 5 Mindsets of a successful Grand Challenges Scholar have flexibility built in.
+While we list possible interpretations of the Mindsets, we encourage you to think of these areas broadly.

 The GCSP Committee will only accept applications from graduating seniors.
-Each application will be evaluated on the student’s focus on their chosen Grand Challenge and interpretation of their work and experiences across the 5 competencies.
+Each application will be evaluated on the student’s focus on their chosen Grand Challenge and interpretation of their work and experiences across the Five Mindsets.
 Scholars are recognized at the Undergraduate Viterbi Awards and are also recognized at commencement.

 Grand Challenge Scholars Senior Presentation Slides